 Is Covid-19 the reason for the electronic component shortage?

 For example, the shortage of multilayer ceramic capacitors (MLCC) already started in 2017.
-MLCCs are widely used in mobile communications and automotive, and the demand for them ascends since that year due to the growth of electronic cars that use much more MLCCs than traditional cars, IoT devices, and smartphones.
-But the MLCC manufacturers are few in the world.
+MLCCs are widely used in mobile communications and automotive, and the demand for them has increased since that year due to the growth of electronic cars that use much more MLCCs than traditional cars, IoT devices, and smartphones.
+However, the MLCC manufacturers are few in the world.
 The manufacturer Murata takes up 40% of the MLCC manufacturing, and the top 5 manufacturers Murata, Samsung, Yageo, Taiyo Yuden, and TDK take up 85%.

 Situations of OEMs During the Electronic Component Shortage